cran/simEd/README.md

 discrete and continuous distributions; and functions to compute time-persistent statistics.
 The package also contains two queueing data sets (one fabricated, one real-world) to facilitate input modeling.

-**Request From Authors**: If you adopt and use this package for your simulation course, we would greatly appreciate were you to email us (`blawson<at>richmond<dot>edu` or `leemis<at>math<dot>wm<dot>edu`) to let us know, as we would like to maintain a list of adopters.
-Please include your name, university/affiliation, and course name/number.
-Thanks!

 ## Example